 Q: How many courses do I need to take to earn a second undergraduate degree?

 A: In order to earn a second undergraduate degree, a student (i) must meet all major requirements as well as prerequisites and (ii) must take at least 30 new credits.
-Please check with the respective Department Chair or the Assistant to the Dean if you have any questions about how these requirements apply to your individual situation.
+Please check with the respective Department Chair or the Associate Dean if you have any questions about how these requirements apply to your individual situation.

 Q: I am taking my last credits in the Fall semester.
 Can I "walk" in May Commencement?